 - Add in the flour, cinnamon, cream of tartar, baking soda, and salt and mix until thoroughly combined.
 The dough should be wet and sticky.

-- Cover the dough and chill in the fridge overnight (minimum of 2 hours if you just can't wait).
+- Cover the dough balls and chill in the fridge overnight for best results.
+If you absolutely can't wait, just chill it for at least 2 hours.

 - Preheat your oven to 350°F and line a light colored baking sheet with parchment paper.

 - Place dough balls at least 2-3 inches apart on the baking sheet (they will spread, I usually only do 6 cookies on a half sheet pan).
+Place the rest of the cookie dough balls back in the fridge while the first batch cooks.

 - Remove from the oven and let rest on the baking sheet for 2-3 minutes, then transfer to a cooling rack.